A Limp in the Woods (Day 36)

 My rules don’t always account for this, so I often wrestle with the WHY of it all.
 (When you come to a WHY in the trail, take it.)

 do want to see the Appalachian Trail.
 But how much of it is necessary?
-Bill Bryson wraps up A Walk in the Woods with: “We didn’t walk 2,200 miles, it’s true, but here’s the thing: we tried.
-So Katz was right after all, and I don’t care what anyone says.
+Bill Bryson wraps up A Walk in the Woods with: “We didn’t walk 2,200 miles…but here’s the thing: we tried.
+So Katz was right…and I don’t care what anyone says.
 We hiked the Appalachian Trail.”

-It’s greedy self-fulfillment, but that’s what adventure-seeking is.
+It’s greedy self-fulfillment, but that’s adventure-seeking.
 Seeking anything beyond our next meal and perhaps a warm, safe place to sleep is greedy.
 Give us humans an inch and we’ll take twenty-two hundred miles!

 Even an anonymous act of altruism is an act of selfishness.
 Reciprocal altruism.
 We give because we’re getting something from it.
 (And when it comes down to it, the dutiful types seeking heaven are as greedy as they come, desiring to live eternally[!], yet so many of them disingenuously espouse selflessness.)
 Selfishness is all part of survival and self-preservation is visceral, no matter the creature.
 Pure instinct.
 Some say suicide is selfish, but just the same--so is living.
 (I’m holding off on suicide ‘til the day I die.)